 No. These are two separate courses, with separate prerequisites.
 If you have fulfilled the prerequisites for the courses, you can take either before the other.
-Since Biology 1A/1AL has a prerequisite of Chem 3A, students often take Biology 1B first.

 As a general rule, we schedule this in your senior year, but this varies depending upon other factors.
 Please come in to speak with an advisor about this if you have questions.